 Dynamic competitions.
 Practical skills.

 There's only so much you can learn from a textbook or a whiteboard.
-Students in the Watson School have found that to be especially true.
+Students in Watson College have found that to be especially true.

 Engineers need to take things apart and put them back together.
 They need to test things and constantly improve on them.
 That often means working with people from different disciplines to make something together.

-In 2017, the Watson School created a program called "Watson Competes!" that encapsulates all the different ways students have been gaining the practical skills they need with the added bonus of fun competitions, friendships and even a few awards.
+In 2017, Watson College created a program called "Watson Competes!" that encapsulates all the different ways students have been gaining the practical skills they need with the added bonus of fun competitions, friendships and even a few awards.

 The Binghamton University Student Chapter of Society of Automotive Engineers (SAE), also known as Binghamton Motorsports.